 Alternatively you may prefer to visit the slightly more opulent Palace of Versailles.
 Seat of the Royal family until the French Revolution, the complex is split into house and gardens and we enjoy a tour of both.
 The palace gardens are some of the most recognisable in the world, and feature a web of manicured lawns, extravagant fountains and dramatic sculptures.
-The awe-inspiring interiors are rich in colour and jewels and we even have a chance to see the historically important Hall of Mirrors, the former seat of the French government and famously the site of the Treaty of Versailles signing, which brought an official end to the conflict of World War One.
+The awe-inspiring interiors are rich in color and jewels and we even have a chance to see the historically important Hall of Mirrors, the former seat of the French government and famously the site of the Treaty of Versailles signing, which brought an official end to the conflict of World War One.
 We rejoin the boat where tonight there's a traditional French 'guinguette' evening held on board, an 18th century take on cabaret.

 Our destination today is Rouen, former capital of Normandy, where we enjoy a guided tour that follows in the footsteps of the Impressionists themselves.
 This medieval city is the proud home of The Museum of Fine Arts and its impressive collection of Impressionist compositions.
 We make a visit to the gallery as well as taking in Rouen Cathedral, which was depicted in oil paint by Claude Monet.
 His series of over 30 paintings show the building at all different times of day.
 Following an insightful few hours, we return to our ship for tonight's dinner.